quagliero/matryosass/README.md

 ## Implementation

 Getting a Matryosass Grid up and running is quick and easy.
 Download the Sass file, define your variables, `@import` it into your stylesheet and off you go.

+Since we're converting fractions to percentages I recommend you use the `--precision 10` flag when you compile your stylesheet.
+This will give much more consistency across browsers and devices.

 ```scss
 /* grid.scss */